At-Home Chest Workout: Top 8 Exercises For a Bigger Chest

 Alternative Without Weights

 If you have no weights of any kind, you can still do this with a towel and a backpack.
 Loop the towel through the top handle of your backpack, and fill it with your desired amount of weight.
-With the backpack hanging, press the two sides of the towel together and perform with the instructions above.
+With the backpack hanging, press the two sides of the towel together and perform the instructions above.
 You can also grab a couple of heavy books and do the same.

 Full At-Home Chest Workouts